CGCookie/blender-addon-updater/README.md

   - Notes: You can use wild card patterns, see documentation for fnmatch.filter.
 The new default behavior introduced here is setting ["*.py","*.pyc"] means it matches the default behavior of blender.
 Also note this only describes patterns to allow *overwriting*, if a file in the new update doesn't already exist locally, then it will be installed to the local addon.
   - Examples:
     - ["some.py"] In this method, only files matching the name some.py would be overwritten via the update.
 Thus, even if the updated addon had a newer __init__.py file, it would not replace the local version.
 This method could be used to build a file replacement whitelist.
-    - ["*.json"] means all josn files found in addon update will overwrite those of same name in current install.
+    - ["*.json"] means all JSON files found in addon update will overwrite those of same name in current install.
 This would be useful if the addon only has configuration, read-only data that should be always updated with the addon.
-Note that default blender behavior would not overwrite such json files if already present in the local install, this gets around that
+Note that default blender behavior would not overwrite such JSON files if already present in the local install, this gets around that
     - ["*"] means that all matching files found in the update would overwrite files in the local install.
 Note this was the behavior pre updater v1.0.4, this is also the safest option to use if you want to ensure all files always get updated with the newer version in the update, including resource files.
 Be mindful that any local or custom modified files may get overwritten.
     // also note that this is a new setting as of v1.0.4 of the updater; the previous behavior of the updater was using the equivalent setting of ["*"] which would mean that all files found in the update would overwrite files in the local install.
     - [] or ["*.py","*.pyc"] matches default blender behavior, ie same effect if user installs update manually through blender interface without deleting the existing addon first